pwilmart/MaxQuant_and_PAW/README.md

 > The group that developed limma and edgeR has a recommended way to combine the best of both packages for analyzing RNA-seq data.
 We follow that outline here and see how it compares.

 [MaxQuant](https://pwilmart.github.io/TMT_analysis_examples/KUR1502_MQ.html) - updated notebook with analysis using MaxQuant results

+> Thorough workup of MaxQuant data with QC checks.
+Testing is done with edgeR.

 ---